oracle/graal/substratevm/DEBUGINFO.md

 structured file cache.

-The native image generator uses different strategies to locate source files for JDK runtime classes, GraalVM classses and application source classes for inclusion in the local sources cache.
+The native image generator uses different strategies to locate source files for JDK runtime classes, GraalVM classes and application source classes for inclusion in the local sources cache.
 It identifies which strategy to use based on the package name of the class.
 So, for example, packages starting with java.* or jdk.* are JDK classes;